 As the holidays approach, many people find themselves heading to airports.
-The TSA predicts that more than 25 million people will travel through TSA checkpoints during Thanksgiving weekend alone.
+The Transportation Security Administration (TSA) predicts that more than 25 million people will travel through TSA checkpoints during Thanksgiving weekend alone.
 Undoubtedly, among those will be many nursing mothers.
 As a nursing mother, you choose air travel for the same reason other people do: it’s time-efficient or it’s the only way to get to your destination.
 (There’s no bridge to Hawaii!)
 Here are 7 tips for air travel for nursing mothers.

 1. Skip the clamor for glamour

 Air travel isn’t exactly made for nursing mothers.
 In October 2018, the Friendly Airports for Mothers Act was signed.
 It requires large- and medium-sized airports to have a clean, private, non-bathroom space in each terminal for the expression of milk, with a flat surface, electrical outlet, and seating.
 Many airports have already started putting nursing or expression spaces into place.
 However, the Act doesn’t require compliance until October 2020, so you need to plan and find ways to deal with the non-glamorous experience.